coleifer/peewee/docs/peewee/api.rst

         Create an INSERT query that uses REPLACE for conflict-resolution.

+        See :py:meth:`Model.insert` for examples.

     .. py:classmethod:: replace_many(rows[, fields=None])

         :param rows: An iterable that yields rows to insert.
         :param list fields: List of fields being inserted.

         INSERT multiple rows of data using REPLACE for conflict-resolution.

+        See :py:meth:`Model.insert_many` for examples.

     .. py:classmethod:: raw(sql, *params)